-We at SoundGuys pride ourselves on our ability to provide readers with a focused understanding on the subject of consumer audio.
-We adhere to a draconian ethics policy and don’t allow ads or sponsored content on our site in an age where that’s more and more commonplace.
+We at SoundGuys pride ourselves on our ability to provide readers with a focused understanding of the subject of consumer audio using objective measurements.
+We adhere to a draconian ethics policy and don’t allow sponsored content on our site in an age where that’s more and more commonplace.
 Our income depends almost exclusively on people being happy with the products they buy after researching them.

 Frequently asked questions about wireless earbuds under $100

 For those who prioritize their workouts and need earbuds that can keep up, the Jabra Elite 4 is the top pick.
 Designed with athletes in mind, they ensure a secure fit and won’t budge, even during the most vigorous exercises.